RMIT University started its life as the Working Men's College on

 Since that time, RMIT has grown from a technical college in Melbourne providing education in the arts, technology and trades to working men and women, to become a global university of technology, design and enterprise offering postgraduate, undergraduate and vocational programs.

-From the beginning, staff and students have been attracted to RMIT because of its strengths in teaching and research, its reputation for innovation, the talent of its academic leaders, and the strong industry links it has forged over its long history.
+From the beginning, students and staff have been drawn to RMIT because of its strengths in teaching and research, its reputation for innovation, the talent of its academic leaders, and the strong industry links the University has forged over its long history.

 What links RMIT’s past to the future is the University’s ongoing commitment to education and research that responds to industry and community needs.
-That tradition of relevant, industry-focused learning and teaching is unbroken as RMIT continues to prepare graduates with the skills, knowledge and attributes that make them highly employable global citizens.
+That tradition of relevant, industry-focused learning and teaching is unbroken as RMIT continues to create life-changing experiences for our students and prepare them for life and work.

 130 years of progress